jeffThompson/PhysicalComputing/Week02_LEDs/Demos/06-FadingWithPWM.md

 )
 ```

 Now let's set the brightness!
-We do this by changing the "duty cycle" value for the LED pin:
+We do this by changing the `duty_cycle` value for the LED pin:

 ```python
 led.duty_cycle = 65535
 ```

 [Duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) refers to what percentage of the time the LED is on and how much it is off.
-If a lamp is on 0% of the time, it will be entirely dark; 100% of the time would be maximum brightness.

-Think about a light switch in a room: if you were to flip the switch on for one minute and off the next minute, over the course of an hour the average light in the room would be 50% of the maximum possible.
-PWM works the same way!
+If the light in your room is on 0% of the time, it will be entirely dark.
+If it was on 100% of the time, the room would be at maximum brightness.
+PWM works like flicking the light switch on/off really quickly.
+If you were to flip the switch on for one minute and off the next minute, over the course of an hour the average light in the room would be 50% of the maximum possible.

 The pin can receive values between `0` (completely off) and `65535` (max brightness), and any value in between.